ew947202/obsidian_vault/00 Meta/03 PTIs/Sharepoint access denied.md

 ---
 ## Daily Log
 ### [[2024-08-21]]
-- [ ] Requested the URL the user was trying to access that gave this prompt
+- [x] Requested the URL the user was trying to access that gave this prompt
+- [x] Users ZScaler was out-of-date, updating it resolved the issue.
 ---